Choosing Your Education

 Are you required to work in a clinic managed by the course provider?
-Are the location and timing of such clinics convenient for you?
+Is the location and timing of such clinics convenient for you?
 You may not need to attend clinics for a year or even three, but such considerations should form part of your decision-making process.
-We offer 7 day intensive clinical training sessions via Summer Schools and Seminars, these are special events put on for our homeopathy distance students.
+We offer 7 day intensive clinical training sessions via Summer Schools and Seminars.
+These are special events put on for our homeopathy distance students.
 They either happen in the UK or North America.
-Our attendance programme includes a dedicated day per month in our own patient clinic for 3rd and 4th year students, and in doing so, students gain all the necessary clinc hours.
+Our attendance programme includes a dedicated day per month in our own patient clinic for 3rd and 4th year students, during which students gain all the necessary clinc hours.

 8. Scope of fees

 What do the fees include?
 What additional costs will you incur?
 Ask about clinical supervision, tutor groups, medical science training, 'sitting-in' (observation) experience etc. Do you have to pay all your fees at the beginning of each year or are there arrangements for spreading payment?
 We offer payment options to suit your finanical needs and you can pay by instalments or in one go.

 What deadlines are in place for the submission of work each year and particularly for completion and the gaining of a licence to practice?
 In the event of personal difficulties, what arrangements are there for late submission?
 Our courses come with generous study times and even after these periods students can apply for extensions if required.

 We do hope that this helps with your considerations.
 Please do contact us if you would like to chat about becoming a homeopath.